DOMESTIC ABUSE DEFINITIONS

 - Psychological or emotional abuse refers to an act that provokes fear, diminishes self-worth or intentionally inflicts psychological trauma.
 It can include degradation, humiliation, extreme possessiveness, social isolation, control over daily activities and deliberate harm to property or pets.
 It can also involve threats of homicide, suicide, deporting family members, kidnapping children and harming family, friends or pets.

-- Sexual abuse includes forced sexual activity, sexual harassment, unwanted sexual touching, forced exposure to or participation in pornography or prostitution and knowingly exposing women to sexually transmitted diseases.
+- Sexual abuse includes forced sexual activity, sexual harassment, unwanted sexual touching, sexual exploitation or trafficking and knowingly exposing women to sexually transmitted diseases.

 - Verbal abuse refers to the use of provocative comments that are known or ought to be known to be unwelcome, threatening, degrading or offensive.